WisconsinRobotics/NetworkFirmwareUpdateRPi/README.md

     * So far this will download the chosen file to a local directory specified in routes.py.
 We are still working on the flashing of the image to the microcontroller, so far it just connects.

+**To Run the unit testing of Python code with pytest:**

+1. Navigate to the NetworkFirmwareUpdateRPi/rpi_server/app/tests directory
+2. Run the unit tests by typing: "coverage run -m pytest" There may be tests that take a long time to complete if they're timing out
+3. Analyze code coverage by typing: "coverage report -m"

 **To Set Up the Raspberry Pi:**